ringcentral/ringcentral-add-in-framework-js/template/[OAuth]README.md

 npm run client
 ```

+### Online Developer Tool

 For local development, we can use [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) to simulate RingCentral App Gallery shell which handles communications between your app and RingCentral server.

-!!!Important note: [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) doesn't provide the environment for `interactiveMessages`.
-To have a test environment for that, you will need to [create your sandbox app](#register-app-on-ringcentral-developer-website) on [RingCentral Developer Portal](https://developers.ringcentral.com/login.html#/) (Add-In is currently in beta, so you want to join beta on the same web page).

 To use above tool, there are two fields we want to fill in:

 1. `App Url`: It is for this tool to retrieve the app's entry point to render.
 In our framework, it's set to `https://xxxx.ngrok.io/setup`
 2. `Webhook Url`, there are 2 ways:
    1. Click `Get a webhookUrl` and login to your RingCentral App.
 Generate webhook url from your Team channel.
-   2. Go to RingCentral App Gallery and add Incoming Webhook App to your conversation channel.
+   2. Go to RingCentral App Gallery and add `Incoming Webhook` App to your conversation channel.
 As a result, you will get a webhook URL like `https://hooks.glip.com/webhook/xxxxx` (aka `RC_WEBHOOK`) and that's what we need here.

 Now press `Apply` ([workflow 1-2](#workflow-diagram)).
 We should be able to see the UI button gets rendered in top block.

-Refer to [Workflow Diagram](#workflow-diagram), sections are explained with user actions as below:

-- `Authorization` ([workflow 3-7](#workflow-diagram)): Press `Connect to 3rd Party Service and Subscribe`.
-And do authorization on a new page rendered by 3rdp arty service.
-- `Subscription` ([workflow 8-11](#workflow-diagram)): Upon the close of auth page, the framework will automatically trigger subscription creation (in practice, it's recommended to create a separate flow for auth and subscription).
-- `Notification` ([workflow 12-15](#workflow-diagram)): Once the subscription is created, notifications from 3rd party service should be sent to our endpoint on `https://xxxx.ngrok.io/notification`.
-And notification data will be transformed and sent to RingCentral App.
-- `Interactive Message` ([workflow 16-30](#workflow-diagram)): Any user in RingCentral App conversation who has the 3rd party account would be able to perform actions within RingCentral App.
-New users will need to authorize first.
-- `Revoke` ([workflow 31-33](#workflow-diagram)): Press `Unsubscribe and Logout`, and incoming notifications will stop being sent to RingCentral App.
+(Important note: [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) doesn't provide the environment for `interactiveMessages`([workflow 16-30](#workflow-diagram)).
+To have a test environment for that, you will need to [create your sandbox app](#register-app-on-ringcentral-developer-website) on [RingCentral Developer Portal](https://developers.ringcentral.com/login.html#/) (Add-In is currently in beta, so you want to join beta on the same web page).)

+### Development

+Now that development environment is all set, let's make some changes to the code.

+There is a few spots that need your input.
+Note: If you want to test your changes, you'll need to kill the server and start it again.
+So in above `npm run start` terminal, do `Ctrl + C` and run `npm run start` again.

+1. Go to `src/server/routes/authorization.js` and follow the instruction on top.
+After this step, click `Connect to 3rd Party Service and Subscribe`([workflow 3-7](#workflow-diagram)) and you'll be able to auth user for 3rd party platform.
+Then Developer Tool should show `Subscribe` and `Unsubscribe and Logout` buttons.
+2. Go to `src/server/routes/subscription.js` and follow the instruction on top.
+After this step, click `subscribe`([workflow 8-11](#workflow-diagram)) button on Developer Tool, your RingCentral App conversation should receive an example message from webhook.
+3. Go to `src/server/routes/notification.js` and follow the instruction on top.
+After this step, it would send message([workflow 12-15](#workflow-diagram)) with data transformed from 3rd party platform notification where there's any new event that you subscribe to.
+4. Go back to `src/server/routes/authorization.js`, follow the instruction in `revokeToken` method.
+After this step, click `Unsubscribe and Logout`([workflow 31-33](#workflow-diagram)) button and there will be no more notifications from 3rd party platform.

+### Tips

+- [Adaptive Cards Designer](https://adaptivecards.io/designer/) is a great online tool to design your Adaptive Cards.
+Json files under `src/server/adaptiveCards` follow the same format as in `CARD PAYLOAD EDITOR`, so you can design your card on [Adaptive Cards Designer](https://adaptivecards.io/designer/) and copy over the payload directly.
+- `npm run refreshDB` to delete existing db file and create a new one

 ### Additional Note